rails/rails/guides/source/performance_testing.md

 ### Tuning Test Runs

-Test runs can be tuned by setting the +profile_options+ class variable on your test class.
+Test runs can be tuned by setting the `profile_options` class variable on your test class.

 ```ruby